Swiss central banker fails to calm currency scandal

 Blocher on Friday denied he had ever actually seen any bank documents, although he said several different people had approached him about the transactions.

-"If an employee of mine had done this (made the transactions) they would have been sacked.
-If I'd done this I would have gone to prison," Blocher told a news conference in Rorschach in eastern Switzerland.
+"If an employee of mine had done this they would have been sacked.
+If I'd done this I would have gone to prison (for insider trading)," Blocher told a news conference in Rorschach in eastern Switzerland.

 Swiss media said Hildebrand had not ended the crisis with his appearance on Thursday.